-To make effective use of scheme funds, there will be one call for applications per year, normally January to March however in 2015 this will be from mid-March to 12 June.
+To make effective use of scheme funds, there will be one call for applications per year, normally January to March.
+An announcement will be made in early 2016 as to when the 2016 round will be open for applications.

 To simplify the administration of the scheme you will normally be limited to a single application per year.
 However, an exception will apply for the management of the following designated sites: